creatively-stupid/canvos/README.md

 - add socket.io integration

 - we have two accounts with mostly the same names, it's confusing and we're still trying to consolidate everything to one account

+- updates may come slowly because some of us are on vacation